anywhichway/trui/README.md

 Trui is a Tiny Reactive UI library for JavaScript.

+If you are viewing this as a README.md, visit https://anywhichway.github.io/trui/ for a more interactive experience.

 The closest comparable libraries are [VanJS](https://vanjs.org/) and [htmx](https://htmx.org/).

 You can think of `trui` as what might happen if VanJS and htmx had a baby: